samdengler/modern-application-workshop/README.md

 ### Application Architecture

-The website serves it's static content directly from Amazon S3, provides a microservice API backend deployed as a container through AWS Fargate on Amazon ECS, stores data in a managed NoSQL database provided by Amazon DynamoDB, with authentication and authorization for the application enabled through AWS API Gateway and it's integration with Amazon Cognito.
+The website serves its static content directly from Amazon S3, provides a microservice API backend deployed as a container through AWS Fargate on Amazon ECS, stores data in a managed NoSQL database provided by Amazon DynamoDB, with authentication and authorization for the application enabled through AWS API Gateway and it's integration with Amazon Cognito.
 The user behavior will be sent as records to an Amazon Kinesis stream where those records will be processed by serverless AWS Lambda functions and eventually stored in Amazon S3 via an Amazon Kinesis Firehose.

 You will be creating and deploying changes to this application completely programmatically.
 We have provided AWS CloudFormation templates that define the required infrastructure components as code, which includes a fully managed CI/CD stack utilizing AWS CodeCommit, CodeBuild, and CodePipeline.
 Finally, you will complete the development tasks required all within your own browser by leveraging the cloud-based IDE, AWS Cloud9.